noble-assets/orbiter/docs/payload.md

 # Payload

-The Orbiter expected metadata is defined in a [proto3](https://protobuf.dev/) message named [`Payload`](https://github.com/noble-assets/orbiter/blob/main/proto/noble/orbiter/core/v1/orbiter.proto#L57-L67).
+The expected metadata is defined in a [proto3](https://protobuf.dev/) message named [`Payload`](https://github.com/noble-assets/orbiter/blob/main/proto/noble/orbiter/core/v1/orbiter.proto#L57-L67).
 This message consists of two main components:

 - A list of actions.
 - A forwarding.

-The payload is defined as a proto message to guarantee efficiency in the data transmission and security during its unmarshaling/decoding phase.
+Using Protobuf guarantees efficiency in data transmission and security during its unmarshaling/decoding phase.

 Once created, the metadata has to be encoded in the format expected by the initiating bridge protocol, and sent along with the cross-chain transaction.

-An example of a JSON-structured string payload, used in the IBC protocol, is:
+An example of a JSON-encoded string payload, used in the IBC protocol, is:

 ```json
 {